3 stylish ways to celebrate New Year's Eve at home

 Photography: Michael Nangreaves | Story: An Artsy Home Decorated Like a Winter Wonderland for the Holidays

-Ring in 2019 from the comfort of your own couch — here are three ways to celebrate New Years right.
+Ring in the new year from the comfort of your own couch — here are three ways to celebrate New Years right.

 Going out for New Year's Eve is great in theory, miserable in practice.
 What you imagined as a night of glitz and glam at a party, for instance, turns into an overfilled banquet hall with mediocre food and a DJ who only plays weird remixes.
 That fun night watching the ball drop outside?
 Nothing but crowds, standing around and frozen toes.
 Oh, and Uber surge pricing on steroids.